On Chinese ritual and rural life, in stark contrast to the substantial body of silent, immobile written work published, few films are available.

 - a comprehensive new series on Shanghai Daoist ritual, including fine videos.

 - My 2009 book Ritual and music of north China, volume 2: Shaanbei (Ashgate) also contains a DVD.
 For a fine film on shadow puppetry in Gansu, see

 - DVDs with diverse footage are included in the book series Cao Benye 曹本冶 (ed.), Zhongguo chuantong minjian yishi yinyue yanjiu 中国传统民间仪式音乐研究 (2003–2007) (see e.g. Rain rituals in north China)

 Ethnographic films on the Chinese ethnic minorities are more common, including

-- Ito Satoru, Sensing the journey of the dead (2014).
+- Ito Satoru, Sensing the journey of the dead (2014)

 - Carma Hinton’s films about rural life elsewhere in Shanxi.

-- For memories of rural tribulations under Maoism, note Wu Wenguang’s Memory Project.
+- for memories of rural tribulations under Maoism, note Wu Wenguang’s Memory Project.

 A wealth of unedited, undocumented, video clips appear on various Chinese sites—more on that story later…

-More suggestions welcome!
+Further suggestions welcome!